kylestanley1313/ffa-p1/simulation/README.md

 ## Overview

-This directory contains files used to conduct the simulation studies described in Stanley et al. (2024+).
-This study is divided into three sub-studies
+This directory contains files used to conduct the three simulation studies described in Stanley et al. (2024+):
-1. **Accuracy Comparison:** Compares the accuracy of the proposed post-processed estimator for the global covariance to those computed by alternative means.
+1. **Accuracy Comparison:** Compares the accuracy of the proposed post-processed estimator for the global covariance to those computed by alternative methods.
-2. **Interpretability Comparison:** Compares the interpretability of the proposed post-processed estimator for the global covariance to those computed by alternative means.
+2. **Interpretability Comparison:** Compares the interpretability of the proposed post-processed estimator for the global covariance to those computed by alternative methods.
 3. **Rank Selection:** Explores how the scree plot approach for selecting the number of factors behaves in different settings.

 ## Setup

 Design files containing simulation-specific configurations are stored in `simulation/designs`.
 [Slurm](https://slurm.schedmd.com/documentation.html) bash scripts used to perform the simulations described in Stanley et al. (2024+) may be found in `slurm-scripts/`.
-Before replicating each of the above studies, some modifications some setup is required:
+Before replicating each of the above studies, some setup is required:

 ### Accuracy Comparison